"

 Short-Term Weight Loss Is Possible Independent of the Diet

-Short-term weight loss is possible independent of the weight loss diet.
-The way progresses is just not what many people expect and social media influencers promise.
+Short-term weight loss is possible independent of the chosen weight loss diet.
+The way weight loss progresses is just not what many people expect and social media influencers promise.

-1. Fast weight loss: During the first weeks to months rapid weight loss takes place especially if a low-carb or keto diet is followed.
-The majority of this weight loss comes mostly from loss of lean mass (protein), water and glycogen.
+1. Fast weight loss: During the first weeks to months rapid weight loss takes place if the energy balance is negative.
+The majority of this weight loss comes from the loss of lean mass (protein), water and glycogen.
+Some body fat is lost.

 2. Slowing of the weight loss: After the initial rapid weight loss phase the metabolism adjusts.
 Weight loss slows down.
 During this phase the weight loss is 75 % fat, but still 25 % body protein.

-3. Weight plateau: Around month 6 to 9 the weight loss plateaus.
+3. Weight plateau: Around month 6 to 9 the weight loss ceases.
 It becomes hard to lose additional weight.

 We see this weight loss progression for all diets.
-Higher protein diets and the keto diet result in a steeper weight loss and tend to reach the plateau later, around 9 months.
-At the end of the first year studies show little difference between weight loss diets.
+Higher protein diets and the keto diet result in a steeper initial weight loss.
+The plateau tends to be reached later, around 9 months.
+But, at the end of the first year studies show little difference between weight loss diets.

 The second misconception is the weight loss goal.
 When people are asked how much weight they would like to lose they feel 20 – 40 % would be good.
-This goal is for most people not realistic.
-Studies show that a weight loss of 5 – 10 % of the starting body weight is sufficient to improve body composition and fat distribution, improve metabolic health and reduce CVD risk.
-If weight loss of 5 – 10 % goes well and the weight loss is maintained, people can still aim higher later.
+For most people this goal is not realistic.
+Studies show that a weight loss of 5 – 10 % of the starting body weight is sufficient to improve body composition, fat distribution, metabolic health and to reduce CVD risk.
+If the weight loss of 5 – 10 % goes well and the weight loss is maintained, people can still aim higher later.

 This makes it clear that extreme diets such as the keto diet are not a good choice no matter what influencers claim.
-A meta-analysis analyzing 13 weight loss studies using the keto diet showed that people droped out of the study at high rates, between 13 and 84 % of participants.
-When the carbohydrate intake was measured it showed that in 9 of the 13 studies the carbohydrate intake was too high to trigger ketosis.
-The other three studies didn’t measure the intake.
+A meta-analysis analyzing 13 weight loss studies using the keto diet showed that many study participants dropped out of the study, between 13 and 84 % of participants.
+When the carbohydrate intake was measured it showed that in 9 of the 13 studies the carbohydrate intake was too high to trigger ketosis as the study progressed.
+The other three studies didn’t measure the carbohydrate intake.

 The Key to Metabolic Health Is Not the Short-term Weight Loss, But the Maintenance of the Lost Weight

-Sodial media will tout short-term weight loss.
-You know now that weight loss is slowing down until a weight loss plateau is reached.
-It’s even worse, when we look at long-term weight loss.
-The plateau will turn into a slow weight gain for most people.
-Many end up with a higher weight than they started out.
-This finding is independent for the type of diet and applies even if people are physically active (left graph above).
+Social media will tout short-term weight loss.
+You know now that over the course of 6 to 9 months weight loss is slowing down until a weight loss plateau is reached.
+It’s even worse when we look at long-term weight loss.
+The plateau will turn into a slow weight regain for most people.
+Many end up with a higher weight than they started out with.
+This finding is independent for the type of diet and applies even if people are physically active (graph above).

 Why are weight loss attempts so futile?

-1. Loss of lean mass: First, during the weight loss people not only lose fat mass but also lean mass.
+1. Loss of lean mass: During weight loss people not only lose fat mass but also lean mass.
 The amount of lean mass is, as you learned above, a predictor for the RMR.
 As lean mass is lost the RMR slightly declines.

 2. Metabolic adaptions: The metabolism will try to hold on to as much weight as possible.
 A hundred years ago when food insecurity altered with times of food abundance this was a survival mechanism to get for example through the winter or crop failure.

 Therefore metabolic adaptions are triggered by the weight loss.
 The total energy expenditure (TEE) will decline in average—this varies from person to person—20 – 30 kcal per day for each kilogram lost.
 Most of the reduction comes from a declining RMR.
 RMR declines not only due to the loss of lean mass but declining leptin triggers a reduction in thyroid hormone secretion.
 This decline in thyroid hormones will make the metabolism more effective.
-For example, less wasteful heat energy is produced.
+Less wasteful heat energy is produced.
 In addition, the sympathetic nervous system is calmed and the parasympathetic nervous system takes over.
+More energy is conserved.

 3. Drive to eat: On the other side of the energy balance the drive to eat increases.
 This is due to endocrine regulations.
 The adipose tissue secretes less leptin acting on the brain to increase the drive to eat.
 Gastrointestinal hormones, for example increased ghrelin secretion, leads to a more pronounced feeling of hunger between meals and reduced satiation during a meal.
 Some studies show that the appetite increases around 100 kcal/d per lost kilogram of body weight.